City Council updated on splash pad, pool

 In other business:

-- Stark asked that the topic of 'abandoned buildings' be added to the meeting agenda.
-"I'm wondering if we have a procedure in place for the city to take possessions of buildings that we are abandoned," she asked Chris Ward, city administrator, and Robert Fischer, city attorney.
+- Stark asked that the topic of ‘abandoned buildings’ be added to the meeting agenda.
+“I’m wondering if we have a procedure in place for the city to take possession of buildings that are abandoned,” she asked Chris Ward, city administrator, and Robert Fischer, city attorney.

 Both explained that there were steps and procedures in place that had been followed in the past when the city had taken over some properties in town.